Rick Ware Racing: Whelen Modified Series

 Rick Ware Racing joined the NASCAR Whelen Modified Series in conjunction with Tim Brown Motorsports.
 Brown and Ware's relationship dates back to the '90s when Ware made his own NASCAR Sprint Cup Series debut with the help of a young mechanic, Tim Brown.
 Ware promised the youngster that he would help his career once he got going but Brown needed little help.

 In 2009, Brown and Ware struck a deal to partner together for his attempt at a historic 8th Championship at the famous Bowman-Gray Stadium, the oldest NASCAR sanctioned track, located in nearby Winston-Salem, NC.
 Brown won five races en route to the title and the first for Ware in the series in the No. 83 Circle K/Hayes Jewelers entry.
 The entire season was caught on film for the series, Madhouse featured on The History Channel.

 As true to their word, Ware promised Brown a NASCAR Camping World Truck Series debut if he won the title.
-Tim Brown made his truck series debut at Martinsville Speedway where he finished 27th in the No. 08.
+Tim Brown made his Truck Series debut at Martinsville Speedway where he finished 27th in the No. 08.

 Pinty's Series

 In 2021, Rick Ware Racing made their Pinty's Series debut with Andrew Ranger as the full-time driver in the No. 51.
-Ware also fields the No. 52 full-time for Alex Guenette.
+Ware also fielded the No. 52 full-time for Alex Guenette.

 The team earned their first victory in the series on September 12, 2021, at Flamboro Speedway, with Ranger behind the wheel.
-It was also the RWR’s first victory at a NASCAR-sanctioned event.
+It was also the RWR's first victory at a NASCAR-sanctioned event.

 Sports car racing

 Rolex Sports Car Series

 Rick Ware Racing returned to its roots of road racing as it did with Ware & Sons in the 1980s for the running of the Grand-Am Rolex 24 Hours of Daytona in 2011.

-RWR competed in the GT3 Cup Division at Daytona International Speedway for the historic Rolex 24 Hours of Daytona and finished 11th in class and 25th overall with drivers, Brett Sandberg, Scott Monroe, Maurice Hull, Jeffrey Earnhardt and Doug Harrington.
+RWR competed in the GT3 Cup Division at Daytona International Speedway for the historic Rolex 24 Hours of Daytona and finished eleventh in class and 25th overall with drivers, Brett Sandberg, Scott Monroe, Maurice Hull, Jeffrey Earnhardt and Doug Harrington.

 The event marked the 10th anniversary of Jeffrey Earnhardt's grandfather, Dale Earnhardt and uncle Dale Earnhardt Jr.'s run in the same event.

 Fuel Doctor was the primary of the No. 47 Porsche.